Fellowship Program Director: Ajay Gupta, M.D.

 ACGME: 4233521052 - New York Presbyterian Hospital (CORNELL CAMPUS)

-The Neuroradiology Division offers a one-year ACGME-accredited diagnostic neuroradiology fellowship.
-The fellows spend an equal amount of time at NewYork-Presbyterian Hospital/Weill Cornell Medical Center and Memorial Sloan- Kettering Cancer Center (MSKCC).
+The Neuroradiology Division offers a one-year ACGME-accredited diagnostic neuroradiology fellowship at NewYork-Presbyterian Hospital/Weill Cornell Medical Center.

-The neuroradiology attending staff members at NYPH and MSKCC are involved in numerous research projects that cover a wide range of topics and techniques, such as CT and MR perfusion, MR angiography, molecular imaging, fMRI, diffusion tensor imaging in TBI, neoplastic disease and neurodegenerative diseases.
-Although there is no research requirement, during their training the fellows are strongly encouraged to become involved in a project of their own interest as the primary investigator.
+The neuroradiology attending/faculty members at NYPH are involved in numerous research projects that cover a wide range of topics and techniques, such as CT and MR perfusion, MR neurography, molecular imaging, fMRI, diffusion tensor imaging in TBI, neoplastic disease, cerebrovascular diseases, and neurodegenerative diseases.
+Fellows are strongly encouraged to become involved in a project of their own interest as the primary investigator.

-There is a two-week elective period during the one-year fellowship.
-Electives in neurosurgery, neuropathology and otolaryngology can be taken to gain clinical experience.
+There is a two-week elective period during the one-year neuroradiology fellowship.
+Electives in neurological surgery, neuropathology and otolaryngology can be taken to gain clinical experience.
 The remainder of the clinical experience is gained from attending interdisciplinary conferences, during daily work rounds, and discussion of cases with residents and attendings from referring services.

 On Call Responsibiities:

-Neuroradiology fellows take call every sixth week and have the following Monday and Friday off.
+Neuroradiology fellows take call every fifth week and have the following Monday off as a post-call recuperation period.
 While on call, fellows review imaging studies and perform advanced image analysis exams (e.g., CTA and CTP).
-The neuroradiology fellows are responsible for emergent procedures while on call, with the exception of emergent cerebral angiograms which are performed by the interventional neuroradiology group (INR).
+Neuroradiology fellows are responsible for emergent procedures while on call, with the exception of emergent cerebral angiograms which are performed by the interventional neuroradiology group (INR).